teddbug-S/dupliCat/README.md

        This calls `search_duplicate` behind the scenes and suppresses it's output.

     NOTE: Junk files set by this method contains all duplicates which can safely be deleted without worrying about an original copy for each.
+Do not use both methods at same time.

    - use the `analysis` property for analysis on the search made, this returns a named tuple containing the total number of duplicate files accessed through `analysis.total_count`, their total size on the disk